breezefront/breezefront.com/collections/_guides/custom-module.md

     $.widget('uniqueComponentName', {
         component: 'Vendor_Module/js/component', // an alias that's used in the `data-mage-init` instructions.
         create: function () {
-            // this.element - $.cash collection
+            // this.element - Cash collection.
+See https://github.com/fabiospampinato/cash
             // this.options - object
         }
     });